Hanmactu712/Hectre-Test/README.md

 docker-compose up
 ```

-4. Or run the bash file in the root folder of the project: "start_app.bat"
+4. Or run the bash file "start_app.bat" (under administrator right) in the root folder of the project.
 5. Access to the application via link: "http://localhost:3000/"
+6. To clear all docker image created while running application.
+Run the bat file "stop_app.bat" (under administrator right).

 ### If there is no docker installed, following these step to run the application